The Cheapest Car Insurance Companies & Quotes (May 2022)

 Compared to the average driver, drivers with an accident on their record can expect to pay an average of $813 more than those without an accident on their record.

-Unlike with tickets, MoneyGeek found that State Farm is the cheapest widely available insurance company.
+MoneyGeek found that State Farm is the cheapest widely available insurance company at $1,583 per year.
 If you have an at-fault accident, it's a good place to start when shopping for cheap insurance.

 One way to keep rates low in the event of an accident is by purchasing accident forgiveness coverage with your car insurance.
 This option can help you avoid a rate increase in the event of an accident when you are at fault.
-Companies such as Allstate, Nationwide and Geico offer this option.
+State Farm doesn't offer his coverage, but companies such as Allstate, Nationwide and GEICO do.

 The Cheapest Car Insurance Companies for Drivers With an Accident